 Oncology nurse.
 A health care professional who cares for a person with cancer by providing bedside care, preparing and administering treatments, providing supportive care and information to the person with cancer and their family about their cancer, treatments and side effects.

 Oncology social worker.
 Oncology social workers are professionals who support people affected by cancer and help them access practical assistance.
-They can provide emotional support through case management, counseling and support groups and guide people through the process of applying for Social Security disability or other forms of assistance.
+They can provide emotional support through resource navigation, counseling and support groups and guide people through the process of applying for Social Security disability or other forms of assistance.
 CancerCare’s oncology social workers are available to help face-to-face, online or on the telephone, free of charge.